DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-13 Narrative Stuff.md

 --

 ### DDI_EnchantAristide1
 This interaction takes place in the upgrade room.
 It feels pretty long for an interaction the player MUST go through to get an upgrade.

+This interaction has 14 lines whereas the other upgrade room interactions have 7-8 lines.

 # Writing New Dialogue for the Very First Run

-The player's first run isn't going to be scripted or anything, but there are severa
+The player's first run isn't going to be scripted or anything, but there are several key interactions the player must go through.

-###
+### Entering a Standard Enemy Room for the First Time
+Upon loading into the first standard room of the run, a quick interaction should play out explaining that there